frkl/whattomine/README.md

 python install_wallet.py
 cd ..
 ```
-The code will generate run_wallet.sh which is a script that runs all wallets.
+The code will download and compile all wallets and in the end generate run_wallet.sh which is a script that runs all wallets.
 Run it on boot every time.

 ```
 ./wallet/run_wallet.sh